Bernie Taupin: Visual art career

 In addition to his music, much of his time is spent creating his visual art.
 Attributing his passion for art to his mother, Daphne, Taupin began displaying and selling his original artwork in 2010.
 Consisting of large, mixed media, contemporary assemblages, the art has been shown and collected across the United States and Canada.

 Taupin's artwork has been seen at Art Miami, Art Southampton, the LA Art Fair, and in various galleries.
 His artwork often incorporates the American flag.

 Personal life

 Taupin has been married four times.
 His first three marriages ended in divorce.
-His wives were: Maxine Feibelman (1971–76); Toni Lynn Russo (1979–91), sister of actress Rene Russo; Stephanie Haymes Roven (1993–98), daughter of entertainers Dick Haymes and Fran Jeffries; and Heather Kidd (March 2004–present), with whom he has two daughters, Charley Indiana and Georgey Devon.
-Taupin moved to the United States from England in the mid-1970s and in 1990 he became a US citizen.
-He lives in Santa Barbara County, California.
+His wives were: Maxine Feibelman (1971–77); Toni Lynn Russo (1979–91), sister of actress Rene Russo; Stephanie Haymes Roven (1993–98), daughter of entertainers Dick Haymes and Fran Jeffries; and Heather Kidd (March 2004–present), with whom he has two daughters.

+Taupin moved to the United States from England in the mid-1970s.
+In 1990, he became a U.S. citizen and lives in Santa Barbara County, California.

+Taupin was part-owner of the American bucking bull Little Yellow Jacket, who competed in the Professional Bull Riders (PBR) circuit and was PBR Bull of the Year from 2002 through 2004.

-Taupin was appointed Commander of the Order of the British Empire (CBE) in the 2022 New Year Honours for services to music.
+Taupin was appointed Commander of the Order of the British Empire (CBE), in the 2022 New Year Honours, for services to music.